Military pressure on Ukraine will last decades, president says

 "The military threat from the east is a tangible reality for decades to come.
 This threat will not go away in the near future and every generation of Ukrainians must have army experience," he said.

 Military call-up and mobilization would continue, he added.
-"The time of ill-considered pacifism and short-sighted neglect of the defence issues have now receded into the past," he said.
+"The time of ill-considered pacifism and short-sighted neglect of the defense issues have now receded into the past," he said.

 More than 6,500 people - Ukrainian soldiers, civilians and rebel forces - have been killed in the conflict.
 Pro-Russian rebels took up arms in the east after Russia annexed Crimea in March 2014 in response to the overthrow of a pro-Moscow president in Kiev by street protests a month earlier.